blag/conducto_life/notes.md

 # Notes on Explaining Conducto

 This file is mostly pre-writing.
-Unless you're interested in *why* [README.md](README.md) looks the way it does, consider just moving on to that page.
+Unless you're interested in *why* [Introduction to Pipelines](https://medium.com/@mattrixman/introduction-to-pipelines-bb7f90dc2bee) looks the way it does, consider just moving on to that page.

 ...If you're still here, I'm sorry to have gone on at such length.
 I didn't have time to be brief.